SWorster/MistySURF2023/JavaScript programs/JavaScript Tutorials/JavaScriptTutorial.md

 # Programming with Web API

+##### Skye Weaver Worster

 Misty’s creators have provided a [tutorial](https://docs.mistyrobotics.com/misty-ii/web-api/tutorials/) page, but it is difficult for a beginner to follow (or anyone, really).
-We have adapted those instructions below.
+I have adapted those instructions below.
 The following tutorial should be appropriate for students that have completed CSC 210 or 212 and have limited Java or JavaScript experience.

 Because the only connection between our computer and Misty is via HTTP, we can use nearly any programming language to create and receive these HTTP requests.
 However, JavaScript is the most supported option for working with Misty.